VCCT-PROG7312-2025-G1/ST10391174-MUNICIPALSERVICEAPP-PROG7312/README.md

 ---
 Part 3: Service Request Status (NEW)

-Core Functionality:
+Core Functionality

 Service Request Tracking: Displays all submitted service requests and their statuses.

-Search by Request ID: Uses Binary Search Tree (BST) for efficient lookups.
+Search by Request ID: Uses a Binary Search Tree (BST) for efficient lookups.

 Priority Sorting: Requests are ranked using a Min-Heap, ensuring high-priority cases are addressed first.